 - Mix until you have a wet, sticky dough.
 I do four minutes on low with the dough hook.
-Because Einkorn has a completely different type of gluten than modern wheat, it doesn’t need to be kneaded very long at all.
-It will still be sticky then you are probably used to.
+Because einkorn has a completely different type of gluten than modern wheat, it doesn’t need to be kneaded very long at all.
+It will still be stickier than you are probably used to.

 - Transfer the dough to a lightly greased work surface.
 The dough will feel very sticky and wet, but don’t add more flour.

 - Shape the dough into three loaves.
 A dough scraper is a great tool to help with shaping the sticky dough.

 - Preheat the oven to 375°F. Line three loaf pans with parchment paper.
 I use stainless steel pans.

 - Place dough in the loaf pans.
 Let rise for 45 minutes, or until doubled.
 If you let it rise too long or too rapidly, it will sink in the middle.

 - Bake for 40 minutes.
 Let cool completely before slicing.

 Find More Delicious Recipes Straight From Our Farmhouse Kitchen: